Spray Foam Insulation Calculator — ft, sq ft, cost

 FAQ

 Open vs closed cell?
-Open-cell is cheaper, expands more, good for sound dampening, but needs a vapor barrier.
-Closed-cell is denser, stronger, acts as its own vapor barrier at ≥2″, and provides higher R-value per inch.
+Open-cell is cheaper, expands more and dampens sound but is vapor-open, so it needs a separate vapor barrier.
+Closed-cell is denser and structural, reaches its own Class II vapor retarder rating at ≥2″, and gives higher R per inch.